 WHEN IS MAMMOGRAPHY USED?

 Mammography is used to aid in the detection of breast diseases in women.
-Screening mammography can assist your physician in the detection of disease even if you have no complaints or symptoms.
+Screening mammography can assist your provider in the detection of disease even if you have no complaints or symptoms.

 HOW SHOULD I PREPARE FOR MY MAMMOGRAM?

-Before scheduling a mammogram, we recommend that you discuss any new findings or problems in your breasts with your doctor.
+Before scheduling a mammogram, we recommend that you discuss any new findings or problems in your breasts with your provider.

 Do not wear deodorant, talcum powder or lotion under your arms or on your breasts on the day of the exam.
 These can appear on the mammogram film as tiny spots of calcium.

 Do describe any breast symptoms or problems to the technologist who is performing the exam.